Onion

 onions: to get evenly fried crisp onion pakora, slice the onions

-pakora soft, so slice them to moderately thin sizes
+pakora soft, so slice them to a moderately thin size.

-pakora are made with gram flour, however, additional ingredients like rice
+- Flour: Traditionally, pakora are made with gram flour; however, additional ingredients like rice

-- The temperature of oil: the oil has to be moderately hot enough before adding the
+- The temperature of the oil: The oil has to be moderately hot enough before adding the

-too hot, then onion pakora will brown outside but will not get cooked inside
+too hot, then the onion pakora will brown outside but will not get cooked inside.

 - Frying

-flying them on a low flame will make them hard-frying them on a high flame
+pakora: Pakora has to be fried on a medium-high flame; frying them on a low flame will make them hard, and frying them on a high flame

 will burn them from the outside without cooking them inside